 1. Ziplining

-With your team, why not climbing up trees and swing around branches for an afternoon?
+With your team, why not climb up trees and swing around branches for an afternoon?
 It will make for great pictures and great memories.
 Just make sure everyone likes the idea before booking it.
 Some people donât like heightsâŠ

 2. Pub Crawl